On Cremona Transformations of P^3 which factorize in a minimal form: Associated Cremona transformations and Main Results

 A Cremona transformation of $\PP^3$ is a birational map $\varphi:\PP^3\tor\spa$.
 When $\varphi$ and its inverse are defined by homogeneous polynomials of degrees $d$ and $e$, respectively, we say $\varphi$ has \emph{bidegree} $(d,e)$.
 In this case, if $S,S'$ are general surfaces of degree $d$ in the linear system defining $\varphi$, then $S\cap S'=\Gamma_1\cup C$ where $\Gamma_1$ contains the \emph{base locus scheme} $\bas(\varphi)$ of $\varphi$ and $C$ is a rational irreducible curve of degree $e$.
 Note that the theoretical-scheme structure of $\Gamma_1$ depends on $S$ and $S'$, but $\deg\Gamma_1=d^2-e$, then $\Gamma_1$ defines a unique class in the Chow group of $\PP^3$.

 We introduce the \emph{1-cycle class} associated to a Cremona transformation $\phi:\PP^3\tor\PP^3$ as the class of 1-cycles defined as above; we denote it by $\cyc(\phi)$.

-A transformation with bidegree $(d,e)\in\{(2,2),(3,3)\}$ will be called \emph{general} if its base locus scheme is smooth (we could have called it ``special'', but the base locus may be disconnected which disagrees with what one find in the literature).
+A transformation with bidegree $(d,e)\in\{(2,2),(3,3)\}$ is said to be \emph{general} if its base locus scheme is smooth (we could have called it ``special'', but the base locus may be disconnected which disagrees with what one finds in the literature).
 Finally, on one side, a bidegree $(3,3)$ transformation $\varphi$ is said to be \emph{de Jonqui\`eres} if, up to linear change of coordinates in the domain and the target, we may write

-where $g$ is irreducible and vanishes at $(1:0:0:0)$ with order $2$, and $k(1:0:0:0)=0$; in particular $(1:0:0:0)$ is an embbeded point in $\bas(\varphi)$ and the strict transform of a general line by $\varphi$ is a plane cubic curve.
+where $g$ is irreducible and vanishes at $(1:0:0:0)$ with order $2$, and $k(1:0:0:0)=0$; in particular $(1:0:0:0)$ is an embbeded point in $\bas(\varphi)$ and the strict transform of a general line, under $\varphi$, is a plane cubic curve.
 On the other side, $\varphi$ is said to be \emph{determinantal} if it is defined by the maximal minors of a $4\times 3$ matrix of linear forms; of course, a general bidegree $(3,3)$ transformation is determinantal.

 \begin{rem} When $\varphi$ is as in (\ref{eq:jonq}), for general lines $\ell\subset\PP^3$, the plane curve $\varphi^{-1}_*(\ell)$ spans a general plane passing through $(1:0:0:0)$. \end{rem}